Best things to do in Intramuros series: The Walled City, Landmarks, and Ruins

 Manila Cathedral

 The famous Neo-Romanesque Manila Metropolitan Cathedral-Basilica, commonly known as the Manila Cathedral.
 The cathedral church of the Roman Catholic Archdiocese of Manila, it was built in 1581 [originally made from nipa and bamboo materials].
 The church was destroyed by several catastrophes year after year, from typhoons, raged of fire, a couple of earthquakes and World War II bombings during the 1945 Battle of Manila.
-It underwent several major renovation and was finally completed from 1954 to 1958, under the tenure of Manila Archbishop Rufino Cardinal Santos and supervision of architect Fernando Ocampo.
+It underwent several major renovations and was finally completed from 1954 to 1958, under the tenure of Manila Archbishop Rufino Cardinal Santos and supervision of architect Fernando Ocampo.
 In 1981, it was consecrated as a minor basilica by Pope John Paul II, dedicated to the Patroness of the Philippines, Blessed Virgin Mary under the title of Our Lady of the Immaculate Conception.
 The present Archbishop of the catheral is Cardinal Gaudencio Rosales.

-Replica of the legendary work of art by Michaelangelo Buonarotti
+“La Pieta” Replica of the legendary work of art by Michaelangelo Buonarotti – portrays the scene of faith and sorrow

 Detailed wood-carvings of the main door of Manila Cathedral